visulima/visulima/packages/openapi-comment-parser/README.md

   <h3>Visulima openapi-comment-parser </h3>
   <p>

-Visulima jsdoc-open-api parser and generator is a forked version of [openapi-comment-parser](https://github.com/bee-travels/openapi-comment-parser) and [swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc) its built on top of [swagger](https://swagger.io/) and [JSDoc](https://jsdoc.app/), for speed and minimal runtime overhead.
+Visulima openapi comment parser is a forked version of [openapi-comment-parser](https://github.com/bee-travels/openapi-comment-parser) and [swagger-jsdoc](https://github.com/Surnet/swagger-jsdoc) its built on top of [swagger](https://swagger.io/) and [JSDoc](https://jsdoc.app/), for speed and minimal runtime overhead.

   </p>
 </div>